skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * Mayor's Key
 * Rank S Medal

 The Autograph and Moogle Suit are gotten by witnessing a brief scene with Lowell in Lindblum on Disc 1.
-A short while later you'll be in Gizamaluke's Grotto and find 4 Gizamaluke Bells - you only need 3 to progress and can keep the 4th in your inventory or use it on the last remaining locked door at any time.
+A short while later you'll be in Gizamaluke's Grotto and find 4 Gizamaluke Bells &ndash; you only need 3 to progress and can keep the 4th in your inventory or use it on the last remaining locked door at any time.
 Either way it will be visible that you got all 4.

 The 4 colored stones are gotten on the Conde Petie Mountain Path on Disc 2 as part of a minor optional side-quest.
 You can trade them in for a missable and unique Moonstone, or keep them as missable key items.
 The former lets you have all Moonstone and compete the side-quest, while the latter lets you keep 4 nice key items proving you could have completed it if you had wanted to.
 It's your choice!